 Letter from the Chair

-Dear Friends of the Department of Germanic Languages & Literatures,
+Dear Friends of the Department of Germanic Languages and Literatures,

-We rely on our vibrant network of friends, colleagues, emeriti, and alumni to deliver impactful activities for the students who entrust us with their education.
-Donations remain crucial for undergraduate and graduate scholarships that attract the brightest students to the Department and reward their excellence in scholarship and contributions to the community.
-Your generous support is invaluable.
-We hope you enjoy this overview of our activities over the past year – expertly prepared by Angelica Fenner and Helena Juenger – and invite you to attend our social and scholarly events and remain connected through our social media channels on YouTube, Twitter, and Instagram.
+We rely on our vibrant network of friends, colleagues, emeriti, and alumni to deliver impactful activities and experiences for the students who entrust us with their education.
+Donations remain crucial to the creation of undergraduate and graduate scholarships that enable us to attract the brightest students to the Department and to reward their excellence in scholarship and contributions to the community.
+We appreciate your generous support and invite you to attend our social and scholarly events and remain connected through our social media channels.

 Chair of Germanic Languages & Literatures, Associate Professor of German